matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 I am going to talk about how I wrote a script for converting Quake demo files into Blender scenes.
 [Blender](https://www.blender.org/) is a free and open source 3D modelling and rendering application.
-Its renderer, Cycles, is a path-tracer capable of producing photo-realistic imagery, supporting features such as motion blur, depth of field, a comprehensive shader system, and much more.
+Its renderer, Cycles, is a path tracer capable of producing photorealistic imagery, supporting features such as motion blur, depth of field, a comprehensive shader system, and much more.
 By exporting to Blender we get to use all of these features for free, without having to write a new renderer.
 My objective is to use the original